Acetic Acid Prescribing Information

 Acetic Acid Dosage and Administration

-Acetic Acid Otic Solution USP, 2% is supplied in 15 mL measured drop, safety-tip plastic bottles.
+Acetic acid otic solution, USP, containing 2% acetic acid, is available in 15 mL measured‑drop, safety-tip plastic bottles.